solana-foundation/developer-content/content/courses/tokens-and-nfts/nfts-with-metaplex.md

 ### Lab

-In this lab, we'll go through the steps to create an NFT using the Metaplex UMI framework, update the NFT's metadata after the fact, and then associate the NFT with a collection.
-By the end, you will have a basic understanding of how to use the Metaplex UMI and the mplTokenMetadata library to interact with NFTs on Solana.
+In this lab, we'll go through the steps to create an NFT using the Metaplex Umi framework, update the NFT's metadata after the fact, and then associate the NFT with a collection.
+By the end, you will have a basic understanding of how to use the Metaplex Umi and the mplTokenMetadata library to interact with NFTs on Solana.

 #### Part 1: Creating an NFT collection